 Need help with this?
 Check out Boundaries in Marriage.

-4. Lead From Behind
+4. A Godly Wife will Lead From Behind

 Remember my argument with God?
 How I essentially asked, why should I submit to an ungodly husband?
 I struggled to obey not because I was against submitting, but because it seemed foolish to submit to someone who wasn’t walking with God.

 What helped me get over this mental block was an article by Rick Thomas called Nine Effective Ways to Disciple Your Husband While Submitting to Him.
 Rick makes it clear that wives are not supposed to passively accept their husband’s immature Christianity.
 He states:

 “One of the wife’s primary responsibilities in her marriage is to counsel her husband.
 She is the number one sanctifying-agent in her husband’s life.”

 He calls this our responsibility to disciple our husbands; to offer them biblical care and to point them to Jesus.
 But we in doing so, we must remain within our God-ordained role and therefore, lead our husbands from behind.
 This includes praying for your husband, demonstrating the behavior you desire to see from him, encouraging him, and giving him opportunities to learn from godly men.